Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Traditional custodians: Kaurna people of the Adelaide Plains

-Departing Port Adelaide before sunrise, the Coral Adventurer will make her way to Kangaroo Island and the historical town of Penneshaw.
+Departing Port Adelaide before sunrise, Coral Adventurer will make her way to Kangaroo Island and the historical town of Penneshaw.

 Over a third of this 155 km long Island is protected nature reserves, home to diverse terrain including soaring cliffs, dense bushland, towering sand dunes, wetlands and white beaches.